 At The Walcote Practice, we are able to offer the PPV pneumococcal vaccine to adults of all ages.
 The vaccine protects against 23 strains of pneumococcus and covers 96% of the types of pneumococcal bacteria that cause serious diseases in the UK.
 One vaccination gives lifelong protection in most people.
 The pneumococcal vaccination is an inactivated vaccine with a good safety profile.
 Common side effects include a mild fever or redness/hardness/swelling at the injection site.

 If you would like to protect yourself against the most serious strains of pneumococcal bacteria in adults, please book a vaccination appointment with one of our expert private GPs by phoning 01962 828715.

-The Walcote Practice is proud to be one of the first clinics in the UK to offer the new HPV vaccine, Gardasil 9.
+The Walcote Practice is proud to have been one of the first clinics in the UK to offer the HPV vaccine, Gardasil 9.
 This protects against nine types of human papilloma viruses (HPV) which are responsible for causing sexually-transmitted cancers and genital warts.

 What is HPV?

 There are many different types of HPV.
 Some can cause a range of mild conditions such as warts and verrucae.
 However, other types of HPV can lead to very serious diseases such as cancers of the cervix, vagina, vulva, anus, penis, throat and mouth.